 - forlorn (adj.)

-Commonly in forlorn hope (1570s), which is a partial translation of Dutch verloren hoop, in which hoop means "troop, band," literally "heap," and the sense of the whole phrase is of a suicide mission.
-The phrase is usually used incorrectly in English, and the misuse has colored the sense of forlorn.
+In English now often in forlorn hope (1570s), which is a partial translation of Dutch verloren hoop, in which hoop means "troop, band," literally "heap," and the sense of the whole phrase is of a suicide mission.
+The phrase more often than not is used in English as if it meant "a faint hope, and the misuse has colored the meaning of forlorn.
 Related: Forlornly; forlornness.